-Turbo VPN is a popular free VPN proxy client for Android and iOS.
-Google Play reports the app has had more than 50 million installs, and it's easy to see why.
-The free service gives you access to nine servers across North America, Europe and Asia, and there are no bandwidth limits or restrictions to hold you back.
+Turbo VPN is a popular VPN (opens in new tab) available for Android, iOS, Windows and Mac.
+Google Play alone reports that the app's free proxy version has had more than 100 million installs, and it's easy to see why: you get access to seven servers across North America, Europe and Asia, and there are no bandwidth limits or restrictions to hold you back.

-Download and install the app, anyway, and you'll find it includes ads, but that's no surprise – if the service is going to be any use, then money has to change hands at some point.
+Download and install the app and you'll find it includes ads, but that's no surprise – if the service is going to be of any use, then money has to change hands at some point.

 - Want to try Turbo VPN?
 Check out the website here (opens in new tab)